-A change in Post Office box service fees applicable to a given 5-digit ZIP Code can arise from a general fee change.
-In addition, the manager, Special Services, can assign a fee group to a new ZIP Code, and may authorize the reassignment of one or more 5-digit ZIP Codes to the next higher or lower fee group if the past fee group assignments were in error.
-The USPS also may regroup 5-digit ZIP Codes.
-No ZIP Code may be moved more than once a calendar year and a ZIP Code may be moved only into the next higher or lower fee group.
-Any change in Post Office box service fees takes effect on the date of the action that caused the change unless an official announcement specifies another date.
-If Post Office box service fees are increased, no customer must pay the new price until the end of the current service period, and no retroactive adjustment is to be made for a payment received before the date of the change.
+A change in Post Office Box service fees applicable to a 5-digit ZIP Code can arise from a general fee change.
+In addition, the USPS may assign a fee group to a new ZIP Code, may reassign one or more 5-digit ZIP Codes to the next higher or lower fee group if fee group assignments were in error, or may regroup 5-digit ZIP Codes.
+Except when boxes from two or more ZIP Codes are being merged into one location, a ZIP Code may be moved only into the next higher or lower fee group.
+If boxes in two or more ZIP Codes merge, the fee group will be that of the receiving location, even if one of the fee groups changes by more than one level.
+No ZIP Code may be moved into a different fee group more than once a calendar year.
+A change in Post Office Box service fees takes effect on the date of the action that caused the change unless an official announcement specifies another date.
+If Post Office Box service fees are increased, no customer must pay the new price until the end of the current service period, and no retroactive adjustment will be made for a payment received before the date of the change.
 The fee charged is that in effect on the date of payment.